-where superindex $t$ indicates transposition.
-Interpret $m_i(n)$, $i \in M$, $n \geq 0$, as the volume of some liquid, say water for example, in a cup $i$ (out of $N$ cups) at time $n \geq 0$, while $P_{ij}(n)m_i(n)$ is the volume of liquid transferred from cup $i$ to cup $j$ at time $n$.
-The volume of liquid in cup $i$, $\forall i \in M$, is assumed to be initialized as $m_i(0)$ at $n=0$.
-Now, let $X_i(n)$, $i \in M$, $n \geq 0$, be the \textit{concentration} of a certain substance, such as sugar, vodka, etc., within the liquid of cup $i$ at time $n$.
-We first assume that the volume of each cup is non zero at all times in order to make the concentration well-defined.
-Moreover, assume that for every $i \in M$, $X_i(n)$ is initialized as $X_i(0)$ at time $n=0$.
+The volume of liquid in cup $i$, $\forall i \in \mathcal{V}$, is assumed to be initialized as $m_i(0)$ at time zero.
+Now, let $x_i(t)$, $i \in \mathcal{V}$, $t \geq 0$, be the \textit{concentration} of a certain substance, such as sugar, alcohol, etc., within the liquid of cup $i$ at time $t$.
+We first assume that the volume of each cup is non-zero at all times in order to make the concentration well-defined.
+Moreover, assume, for every $i \in \mathcal{V}$, that $x_i(t)$ is initialized as $x_i(0)$ at time zero.
 It is not difficult to show that, for every $i \in \mathcal{V}$, and $t \geq 0$:

-Let
+Let: